A pseudo-inverse of a line graph

 Let $G = (V,E)$ denote a graph with vertices $V$ and edges $E$.
 If $G$ has at least one edge, then its line graph is the graph whose vertices are the edges of $G$, with two of these vertices being adjacent if the corresponding edges share a vertex in $G$ \citep{beineke2021line}.
 Figure \ref{fig:linegraph1} shows an example of a graph and its line graph.
 The edges in the graph on the left are mapped to the vertices in the line graph (on the right) as can be seen from the edge and vertex labels.

 We denote the line graph operation by $L$, i.e., for a graph $G$ we denote its line graph by $H:= L(G)$.
 Then, the inverse line graph is called the root of $H$

-\begin{definition} If $G$ is a graph whose line graph is $H$, that is, $L(G) = H$, then $G$ is called the \textbf{root} of $H$. \end{definition} \cite{whitney1932congruent} showed that the structure of a graph can be recovered from its line graph with one exception: if the line graph $H$ is $K_3$, a triangle, then the root of $H$ can be either $K_{1,3}$, a star or $K_3$ a triangle.
+\begin{definition} If $G$ is a graph whose line graph is $H$, that is, $L(G) = H$, then $G$ is called the \textbf{root} or the \textbf{inverse line graph} of $H$. \end{definition} \cite{whitney1932congruent} showed that the structure of a graph can be recovered from its line graph with one exception: if the line graph $H$ is $K_3$, a triangle, then the root of $H$ can be either $K_{1,3}$, a star or $K_3$ a triangle.
 This follows from the following theorem as stated in \cite{harary2018graph}:

-\begin{theorem}[Whitney1932, Harary 1969] Let $G$ and $G'$ be connected graphs with isomorphic line graphs.
+\begin{theorem}[Whitney (1932), Harary (1969)] Let $G$ and $G'$ be connected graphs with isomorphic line graphs.
 Then $G$ and $G'$ are isomorphic unless one is $K_3$ and the other is $K_{1,3}$. \end{theorem}

 By creating edges corresponding to vertices in line graph $H$ and connecting them by merging the vertices if there is an edge between the vertices in $H$ we can obtain the the graph $G$, such that $H = L(G)$.
 Thus, if $H$ is a line graph that it is not $K_3$, then the inverse line graph $L^{-1}(H)$ exists.